Are you a mandatory reporter?

 - observed the child being subjected to circumstances or conditions that would reasonably result in abuse or neglect, the mandatory reporter shall immediately upon receiving such information report or cause a report to be made of such fact to the county department, the local law enforcement agency, or through the child abuse reporting hotline system.

 Some professionals are required by law to report suspected child abuse and neglect.
 It is a class 3 misdemeanor in Colorado for a mandated reporter to fail to report suspected child abuse or neglect or knowingly makes a false report and is punishable under law.

-Who is a mandated reporter?
+Who is a mandatory reporter?